RogerPhilippe/JavaGoldenAxe/README.md

-# JavaGoldenAxe
-Golden Axe (1989) game implemented in java using only standard libraries (Java 2D, Swing, AWT &amp; Java Sound API), so no external libraries required.
-Video: https://youtu.be/uevIVLNhQqs

 # Golden Axe (remake)

 Golden Axe game implemented in java using only standard libraries (java 2D, AWT, Swing & Java Sound API), so no external libraries required.